top of page

-Internal combustion engines are stripped of their heads, fuel connections and exhaust systems, which are replaced with an actuator covering each cylinder, a high pressure air tank that feeds the actuators, a low pressure air tank that captures the pressurized exhaust, and a compressor that intermittently recycles the air from the lower pressure tank to the main tank.The 300 bar air that drives the pistons is preserved for reuse and blow-by loss is replaced with pressurized ambient air, allowing the engine to be fully self-sustained, although semi-trucks can have their tank topped-up during scheduled shop maintenance.The actuator works by having computer-controlled bursts of air inflate a bladder that flexes a diaphragm to put sustained pressure on the compressed air in the cylinder chamber which drives the pistons and turns the crankshaft, as is illustrated above.
+Internal combustion engines are stripped of their heads, fuel connections and exhaust systems, which are replaced with an actuator covering each cylinder, a high pressure air tank that feeds the actuators, a low pressure air tank that captures the pressurized exhaust, and a compressor that intermittently recycles the air from the lower pressure tank to the main tank.The 300 bar air that drives the pistons is preserved for reuse and blow-by loss is replaced with pressurized ambient air.The actuator works by having computer-controlled bursts of air inflate a bladder that flexes a diaphragm to put sustained pressure on the compressed air in the cylinder chamber, which then drives the pistons and turns the crankshaft as is illustrated above.

 Wear Characteristics

-The ACE system reduces piston ring wear by 50-70% and extends crankshaft life to 1.5-2 million miles (vs. 500 k-1 million for ICE) due to lower pressures (1200-950 PSI vs. 2000-3000 PSI) and temperatures (100-150° C vs. 1000-2000° C).
+The actuator Controlled engine (ACE )reduces piston ring wear by 50-70% and extends crankshaft life to 1.5-2 million miles (vs. 500 k-1 million for ICE) due to lower pressures (1200-950 PSI vs. 2000-3000 PSI) and temperatures (100-150° C vs. 1000-2000° C).
 These numbers are substantiated by actual findings that compressed-air engines (e.g., MDI AirPod prototypes) show 2–3 times longer piston/ring life than diesel engines due to lower pressures/temperatures, supporting the ACE’s potential for 2 million miles with normal maintenance.
 That extended life factor also means that maintenance intervals are less frequent and are significantly less expensive (e.g., actuator diaphragm replacement vs. Engine tear-down for piston/ring repair).

 Generators

-Any of the ACE motorscan easily be turned into an air-driven generator by simply connecting the driveshaft to that of a generator.
-The rule-of-thumb is that a motor can convert 60% of its horsepower into electricity and, by that standard, a 2-cylinder ACE-converted Harley-Davidson Ironhead engine can produce 33 kW of electricity, which is enough energy to power even the largest home and eliminate the electric bill.
-Our recommendation is that this motor-to-generator method be used in place of batteries to power electric cars and trucks and for homes and businesses in place of the power grid.
+Any of the ACE motors can easily be turned into a fuel-free generator by using it to power an actual generator.
+Our power pods (below) are meant to cover uses in the 1-100 kW tange, while ACE generators are good for up to 1,000 kW, but, above that, it is best to use our hydroelectric generator.
 Our water-driven generator is aimed for use where larger power capacity is needed such as industry, utilities, and AI Data Centers.The water-powered generator uses an axial-flow pump to circulate water through an enclosed piping system that includes an actuator acting as a pressure-transfer chamber (PTC) to energize the circulating water that flows into a turbine/generator.
 This hydroelectric generator system operates exactly like those in large pumped-storage systems, except that the Actutec generator is relatively compact and self-contained.
-These systems can scale up to 10 GW and can be located just about anywhere.
+These systems can scale up to 13 GW and can be located just about anywhere.
 What makes this system work is that the actuator simulates a tall column of water falling into the turbine when, in actuality, the pressure is caused by the bladder of the actuator flexing a diaphragm to transfer the simulated weight onto the turbine feed.
 Actutec generators produce clean energy 24 hours a day, 7 days a week, and never need refueling.

 PODS

-The e-bike battery assist is a single pod with the control features included.
-It, like the EV assist pod frame, keeps the bike's battery charged at 70-100% when riding, eliminating range anxiety.
+The e-bike battery assist is a single pod with the control features imbeded.
+Just like the EV assist pod frame, it keeps the bike's battery charged at 70-100% when riding, eliminating range anxiety.